atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 j as I think the air will she bf ^reat fer“
 “to you, I wish to have you in 7l
 J ^
-condition to be conveyed from London.” ■'.. '■ ft
+condition to be conveyed from London." ■'.. '■ ft
 9 '
 Fanny, in whose heart every rising hope was, by this time, crushed, every fond